shawnveltman/phpcsfixer-helper/README.md

 composer require shawnveltman/phpcsfixer-helper --dev
 ```

+Once you've installed it, create a new file called .php-cs-fixer.php in your base directory.

 ## Update .gitignore

 Add .php-cs-fixer.cache to your .gitignore file!

 ## Usage

-After installing the package, navigate to your PHP CS Fixer file (ie .php-cs-fixer.php), and replace the existing $rules array with:
+After installing the package, navigate to your PHP CS Fixer file (ie .php-cs-fixer.php), and replace the existing $rules
+array with:

 ```php
 use Shawnveltman\PhpcsfixerHelper\PhpcsfixerHelper;